-From its beginnings in 1952 Ferrovial has become a major global leader in infrastructures and services, with a turnover over 7 billion euros, 74,000 employees and operations in 15 countries.
+From its beginnings in 1952 Ferrovial has become a major global leader in infrastructures and services.

 Rail and water works